50652236171_6c20e8bd4b_k.jpg

 Fountain Of Neptune And Goddess Of Rome

-The Fountain of Neptune and Goddess of Rome is one of the major highlights of the piazza del Popolo.
-The fountain was designed by Bernini which features a statue of Neptune, the Roman god of the sea, standing atop a column of granite along with the statue of Dea Roma, the goddess of Rome.
-Both the statues are lLocated on the opposite side of the piazza and celebrates the fact of bringing water to the ever-expanding city.
+The Fountain of Neptune and Goddess of Rome stands as a prominent attraction in Piazza del Popolo.
+Designed by Bernini, this fountain showcases a remarkable statue of Neptune, the Roman god of the sea, placed atop a granite column, alongside the statue of Dea Roma, the goddess of Rome.
+These magnificent sculptures are positioned on opposite sides of the piazza and symbolize the significance of bringing water to the continuously growing city.

 Flaminio Obelisk